dwave-examples/frequency-selection/README.md

 ![Philadelphia instance](_static/Philadelphia.png)

-The Philadelphia instances have been widely used to study the minimum span frequency assignment problem.
+The Philadelphia instances have been widely used to study the minimum span frequency assignment problem -- this is the problem of finding frequency assignments that satisfy the constraints defined above while minimizing the difference between the highest and lowest frequencies used.
 Summaries of reported results can be found at http://fap.zib.de/problems/Philadelphia/ [[3]](#3).
-The minimum span frequency assignment problem involves finding the frequency assignments that satisfy the constraints defined above, while minimizing the difference between the largest and smallest frequencies used.
 One can view feasibility frequency assignment as a subproblem of minimum span frequency assignment, in which the feasible solution is searched for using increasingly smaller sets of candidate frequencies.

 ## Usage